Understanding student and temporary worker numbers in Canada

 Total number of students and temporary workers in Canada

-The charts below show the total number of students and temporary workers currently in Canada and how it has changed over time.
+The charts below show the total number of students and temporary workers currently in Canada and how that number has changed over time.

 While we have committed to reducing the number of temporary residents in Canada, it will take time for the full effects to appear in the data.
 That’s because inventories of existing applications continue to be processed under the rules that were in place when they were submitted.